fergusch/media-literacy/README.md

 ### Cloud storage

-Future updates will allow for preferences to be set for various features.
-When this happens, you'll be given the option to sync that data via cloud storage (Firefox Sync or a Google account for Chrome).
+Data from the "Preferences" menu can be synced via cloud storage such as Firefox Sync or with a Google account (on Chrome).
 If you choose to opt-in, then your preference data will be synced via one of those services (if they're enabled).
 Media Literacy does not have a dedicated server so there's nowhere else for this information to be stored remotely.
+If you do not opt-in, this data will be stored locally.

 ### Data collection
 Media Literacy collects **absolutely no information** about you or your usage of the software, period.
 As mentioned, none of your browsing data is ever sent in any remote request, and Media Literacy does not have any remote servers to send data to or store it on.